SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 ***

 1 Bq per second means that the source disintgrates once per seciond.
 1 currie means that the source disntergrates at 3.7 * 10^10 bq

+1rad: a material absorbed 0.01 J per kg of absorbing material.

+Effective of do